anBertoli/simple-strings/docs/api.md

 ### ss_to_lower
 Modify the ss string `s` by turning each character into its lowercase version.
-Modifies the string in place.
+The string `s` is modified in place.

 ```c
 void ss_to_lower(ss s);